About HEMIFACIAL MICROSOMIA

 - The fusion of neck vertebrae or bony bridges between the cervical vertebrae

-If you are planning to go for a Craniofacial Microsomia, Dr. Francesco Gargano will inform you of any other considerations you should be aware of regarding your child.
+If you are planning a craniofacial microsomia procedure, Dr. Francesco Gargano will inform you of any other considerations you should be aware of regarding your child.

 What are the treatment options?